 - in-home care, where your client’s injury prevents them from undertaking child care tasks and they live in a rural or remote location

 - your time when you transport a child to school or other activities

 - complex care, where a child has high needs that cannot be met by other forms of child care, and/or there are three or more children under school age in your client’s home cared for by an approved provider

-We can pay the reasonable costs of child care services, with prior approval, when:
+We can help pay the reasonable costs of child care services, with our approval, when: